 There is no rule as to when you can get your first hair cut once treatment has ceased and your hair starts to grow back.
 It depends on the condition of your hair and the type of hairstyle you want to achieve.
 The hair can grow at different rates on different parts of your head so you may want to have a trim on certain areas to bring it all into line.

 If you find that your hair is dry and frizzy at the ends it would benefit popping into The Simone Thomas hairdressers in Bournemouth for a trim.
 Dry brittle hair has more chance of splitting so it would be beneficial to get these areas trimmed to avoid breakage further up the hair shaft.

 With regards to colouring your new hair regrowth – there are no rules – if your hair and scalp are healthy and you have done a patch test at least 48 hours prior to a professional hair colour then we say the decision is yours.
 You can try all over colour, balayage or ombre to add variety and dimension to your hairstyle.
 The best thing to do is to visit a hairdresser who is experienced in colouring hair after chemotherapy treatment, such as Simone Thomas.

-To book in for a free cancer wig consultation or to discuss cut and style or professional hair colour options post cancer hair loss please call The Simone Thomas hair loss clinic and hairdressers in Reading, Bournemouth and London.
+To book in for a free cancer wig consultation or to discuss cut and style or professional hair colour options post cancer hair loss please call The Simone Thomas hair loss clinic and hairdressers in Bournemouth.